intel/llvm/sycl/doc/design/HostPipes.md

-The integration footer contains the definition of the constructor, which calls a function in the DPC++ runtime with the following information for each host pipe that is defined in the translation unit:
+The integration footer contains the definition of the constructor, which calls a function in the DPC++ runtime with the following information for each host pipe that is used in the translation unit:

 * The (host) address of the static member variable `__pipe`.
 * The variable's string from the `sycl-unique-id` attribute.